Code of Conduct and Related Policies

 To be notified of counseling and support services available;

-To be notified of options to change academic, living, or work arrangements
+To be notified of options to change academic, working, transportation, and living arrangements

 There are a number of resources available to Curtis students who wish to report a crime or to seek support following a sexual assault.
 Student victims of a sexual assault are encouraged to notify local law enforcement authorities in a timely manner.
 All victims have the right to directly contact the Philadelphia Police department by calling 9-1-1, and the right not to file a report.